mehulagg/gitlab/doc/topics/web_application_firewall/quick_start_guide.md

 Prometheus should also be installed.
 It is an open-source monitoring and alerting system that is used to supervise the deployed application.
-Install GitLab Runner is not required as we use the shared runners that GitLab.com provides.
+Installing GitLab Runner is not required as we use the shared runners that GitLab.com provides.

 ## Enabling Auto DevOps (optional)